This Fairly Multicoloured, Ever-changing Skin

 Warrior, or Crone,

-for I’d discarded garb of sheep, prone unconsciously to be worn till,
+for I’d discarded garb of sheep, prone unconsciously to be worn

 with the flock each year regimentally shorn.